i2p/i2p.www/i2p2www/spec/proposals/157-new-tbm.rst

 This is the proposed specification of the tunnel BuildRequestRecord for ECIES-X25519 routers.
 Summary of changes from [Tunnel-Creation-ECIES]_:

-- Change unencrypted length from 464 to 172 bytes
+- Change unencrypted length from 464 to 154 bytes
-- Change encrypted length from 528 to 236 bytes
+- Change encrypted length from 528 to 218 bytes
 - Remove layer and reply keys and IVs, they will be generated from split() and a KDF
-- Padding omitted when in ITBM.

 The request record does not contain any ChaCha reply keys.